MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 ### Final Thoughts:

+My solution during the interview wasn't the best, nor was it the same as what the interviewer had, and I will keep trying my hardest to explain my thought process and become a better dev over time.
+But from a techincal perspective I'd argue my solution was simpler to understand and code up, so that's going to be my takeaway from my own blog ("LFG!!
+I'm always right, I love confirmation bias" /s).

-Interviewers: don't be like that guy, please, we're tired and jobless.
+To the interviewers out there: don't be like that guy please, we're tired and jobless.

-Fellow Interiewees: GL, its rough out there (2025-04-29).
+To fellow interiewees: GL, its rough out there (2025-04-29).

-To finish things off here are all the different algos I've worked on going up to 1B characters on my laptop:
+To finish things off here are all the different algos I've worked on going up to 1B characters on [my laptop](#hardware-info):

 <button id="themeToggle" onclick="toggleTheme()">Darkmode/Lightmode(ew)</button>
 <img class="chart" data-name="summary" />